Home Baby Formula Breastfeeding vs Formula

 Baby formula advantages include convenience and the ability to tailor nutrition for individual babies.
 Formula also provides an alternative way to nourish a baby if breastfeeding is not recommended by a medical provider.
 Lactose-free formula and hypoallergenic formula are available for babies with special needs.

-Mothers who may need to pause breastfeeding because of medications, illness or surgeries can formula feed their babies.
+Mothers who need to pause breastfeeding because of medications, illness or surgeries can use formula to feed their babies.
 Using baby formula may also help preemies with catch-up growth.
 Studies have shown that preemie formula can help premature babies achieve short-term growth and weight gain.

 Baby Formula Disadvantages